neburtron/Lord-Game/README.md

 I'm not going to be the most organized.
 I'll move from place to place, but I'll try to work on one area at a time.

+I'm thinking of going through again and fixing things.
+Make the code more intuitive and clear, and going through the documentation and fixing that in the process.
+Might not, might do it now, might do it later.

 1 - Conversation.py
 The plan for this project right now is to build up around Conversation.py.
 Before I move on there's some more stuff I want to work on in this script.

-- Give LLM access to commands + have it working as intended in Conversation.py
+- Give LLM access to commands + have it working as intended in Conversation.py (Started)
 - Polish / edits to existing scripts for expandability / modularity
 - Additional info for LLM taken from elsewhere
 - Probably a good idea to work out how I'm gonna implement core values